 Google Chrome is a popular browser.
-The main reason behind its reliability is the fact that it runs on Chromium.
-Microsoft has recently announced moving Microsoft Edge to the Chromium engine.
+The main reason for its reliability is that it runs on Chromium.
 Many users, however, report that they have been spotting Google Chrome using high memory.
-It eventually makes the browser as well as the computer slower and affects the overall experience of the users.
-Today, in this article, we will check out how to get rid of this issue on computers running Windows 11/10.
+It eventually slows down the browser and the computer, affecting the overall user experience.
+Today, in this article, we will look at how to resolve this issue on Windows 11/10 computers.

 Reduce high Chrome Memory usage & make it use less RAM